 Black released a remix of the song today to take control of the narrative.

-On September 16th, 2011, Rebecca Black dropped a music video that turned Friday into so much more than just a day of the week.
+In 2011, Rebecca Black dropped a music video that turned Friday into so much more than just a day of the week.
 Her song was instantly infamous, and Black became popular for all the wrong reasons.
-Even today, nine years after “Friday” went live on YouTube, Black is still the butt of the joke.
-However, she’s come a long way in how she deals with bullying and how she builds her self confidence.
+Black remained the butt of the joke for years, but now, 10 years down the line, she’s taking control.

 Black told BuzzFeed in July 2019 that “Friday,” a music video that is literally just about school kids hanging out after school on a Friday afternoon (“fun, fun, fun, fun, looking forward to the weekend“) became a vehicle for brutal bullying attacks—both online and at school.
 She said it was very obvious that people were not laughing with her.

-Twitter is trying to counter the bullying by showing Black just how much they appreciate her speaking out and how important “Friday” is to them.
+Twitter showed up in droves last year to counter the bullying by showing Black just how much they appreciate her speaking out and how important “Friday” is to them.

 Since last year, Black has started releasing new music again and even blessed fans today with a remix of “Friday,” complete with features by Big Freedia, 3OH!3, and Dorian Electra.
 The updated video pays homage to the original but throws into sharp relief that Black is aware of the absurdity of the whole phenomenon, has accepted it, is making fun of it, and has moved on from it.

 Maybe now people will finally let Rebecca Black just be and finally admit that “Friday” is a helluva bop that we’ll never forget.